Tips To Optimize Your Google My Business Listing

 The most important thing to consider when building local citations is consistency.
 Your NAP information must be consistent at all times.
 Not only inconsistent NAP won’t bring value to your business, Google might downgrade your ranking if there are too many variations of you NAP.

 So, how can we build local citations?
 We can start by listing our business on major business directories like Yelp, Facebook Places, TripAdvisor, and so on.
 Then, we can continue building citations on specific online directories according to your industry/niche and location.
 A simple Google search can help you with this, for example, if you are a restaurant in Texas, do a quick Google search for “Texas business directory”, “Texas restaurant directory”, and other similar search phrases.
 You can also check these lists to help you further:

 So, the keys to success here are quantity and consistency, and there will be a lot of hard work involved.
 Not only you will need to build as many citations and possible, you will need to check whether all citations are consistent.
 Then, in cases when your business change address or phone number, you will need to update all listings manually.

 This can be a massive work, so it might be a good idea to hire a local SEO service especially to help you with building your business’s local citations.

 The keys in optimizing your Google My Business listing are accurate information, quantity of local citations, and consistency.
 It is technically not difficult to execute, but will require a significant time investment as well as hard work.

-This is where a local SEO service/agency can help you, especially to maintain consistency in building your local citations.
+This is where an SEO expert/consultant can help you, especially to maintain consistency in building your local citations.